Resolution 326 (2011)1

 c. will continue its examination of citizen participation with civil society groups to listen to their expectations and exchange ideas on how to improve participation;

-d. asks its Monitoring Committee to continue taking the rights of citizens to participate in the conduct of local public affairs into account during its assessment of member states’ compliance with the European Charter of Local Self-Government.
+d. asks its Monitoring Committee to continue taking the rights of citizens to participate in the conduct of local public affairs into account during its visits to assess member states’ compliance with the European Charter of Local Self-Government (ETS No. 122).

-14. The Congress calls on the local authority associations of Europe to aid their members to promote citizen participation in their communities, in particular using new information and communication technologies and to use their role as a multiplier of information to gather and share knowledge of best practices.
+14. The Congress calls on the local authority associations of Europe to help their members to promote citizen participation in their communities, in particular using new information and communication technologies, and to use their role as a multiplier of information to gather and share knowledge of best practices.

-15. In view of the foregoing, the Congress calls on local and regional authorities of Council of Europe member States:
+15. In view of the foregoing, the Congress calls on local and regional authorities of Council of Europe member states to:

-a. to make greater use of ‘informal’ and ‘alternative’ forms of participation, such as citizen panels, and other forms that have proved effective;
+a. make greater use of “informal” and “alternative” forms of participation, such as citizen panels, citizen initiatives and other forms that have proved effective;

-f. to actively participate in the European Week of Local Democracy, held in October each year, as an effective way of increasing citizens’ knowledge of local and regional democratic institutions and to strengthen the links between populations and their locally elected representatives;
+f. actively participate in the European Local Democracy Week, held in October each year, as an effective way of increasing citizens’ knowledge of local and regional democratic institutions and strengthening the links between populations and their locally elected representatives;

-g. to establish mechanisms to facilitate and evaluate citizen participation at local and regional levels;
+g. establish mechanisms to facilitate and evaluate citizen participation at local and regional levels;

-h. to report regularly to the Congress on citizen participation initiatives in their countries.
+h. report regularly to the Congress on citizen participation initiatives in their countries.

-1 Debated and adopted by the Congress on 18 October 2011, 1st sitting (see Document CG(21)3, explanatory memorandum) Rapporteur: M. Haak-Griffioen, The Netherlands (R, EPP/CD)
+1. Debated and adopted by the Congress on 18 October 2011, 1st Sitting (see Document CG(21)3, explanatory memorandum), rapporteur: Marjan Haak-Griffioen, the Netherlands (R, EPP/CD)